Skip to main content

 In other parts of Canada, rabies is found in wild animals such as bats, raccoons, skunks, red foxes and arctic foxes.

-Dog bites cause most human rabies in developing countries.
-They are responsible for most of the 55,000 cases of rabies per year worldwide.
+Bites from unimmunized dogs cause most human rabies worldwide.
 Most cases occur in Africa and Asia.
-BC travellers to Asia are incurring monkey bites more often than in the past.
-Since monkeys can carry rabies, rabies vaccination is recommended after a monkey bite or scratch.
+BC travellers to Asia can incur monkey bites.
+Since monkeys can carry rabies, rabies immunization is recommended after a monkey bite or scratch.

 What do I do if I may be exposed to rabies?

-If you are bitten or scratched by an animal that you think may have rabies, you should:
+If you are bitten or scratched by an animal that you think may have rabies, or if you have had contact with a bat, you should:

 • Immediately wash the wound well with soap and water under moderate pressure (e.g. a running tap) for at least 15 minutes, then flush thoroughly with water.
 This lessens the chance of any infection.

-• If rabies shots are received in time, rabies in humans can be prevented.
+• If rabies immunization is received in time, rabies in humans can be prevented.
 If you wait until the symptoms start to appear, it is usually too late to begin effective medical treatment.

 Two products are used to prevent rabies: